Ty Gibbs: 2022: Xfinity Series Champion

 For 2022, Gibbs moved into the series full-time, driving the No. 54.
 He won early in the season at Las Vegas, Atlanta, and Richmond.
 At the Martinsville spring race on April 8, Gibbs led 196 laps but was passed by teammate Brandon Jones on the final lap and finished eighth after a bump from Sam Mayer in the final turn.
 After the race, Gibbs ran into Mayer's car during the cool-down lap before both drivers engaged in a fistfight on pit road.
 Following this incident, Gibbs was fined US$15,000 for hitting Mayer's car on pit road after the race.
 Gibbs scored his fourth win at Road America in July by passing Kyle Larson on the final lap and claimed his fifth win of the season a month later at Michigan.
-At Watkins Glen, Gibbs fiercely battled William Byron for the lead throughout most of the race until they both spun off-course during the final restart, resulting in Gibbs finishing 27th.
+At Watkins Glen, Gibbs fiercely battled William Byron for the lead throughout most of the race until they both spun off-course during the final restart, resulting in Gibbs finishing 27th after Byron spun Gibbs again later on in the lap.
 At the Martinsville playoff race, Gibbs made contact with Jones which sent him spinning towards outside wall on the final overtime lap to win the race despite having already clinched a spot in the Championship four on points.
 After the race, he compared himself to Jesus in an interview on the SiriusXM NASCAR channel, which earned him criticism from sections of the NASCAR fanbase.
 Nonetheless, Gibbs dominated at Phoenix to become the 2022 NASCAR Xfinity Series champion.

+2023: Part-time

+Gibbs drove the No. 19 on a part-time basis in 2023, scoring one win at Indianapolis.